 This writer for Politifact is crediting government for solving a problem that was already solved.
 That is the same as touching a rock as its rolling down a hill and crediting yourself for the momentum or a promoter taking credit for making Justin Beiber famous because he booked a sold out show for him.
 This is a common government tactic of riding the coat tails of history.
 A problem gets solved and they just make a law saying they did it.
 Examples going from minimum wage, gun violence to even teen pregnancy (but that’s another article).

 Final Words: Thank Capitalism

-Notice in the Politifact article Louis Jacobson never really mentions how the 40 hour work week came to be other then by government force under FDR in 1938.
-He implies that when that happened it totally revolutionized industry dramatically changing the work week however we know that is a bold faced “Pants-On-Fire” lie.
+Notice in the Politifact article Louis Jacobson never really mentions how the 40 hour work week came to be other than by government force under FDR in 1938.
+He implies that when that happened it totally revolutionized industry dramatically changing the work week, however, we know that is a bold faced “Pants-On-Fire” lie.
 The work world was already at a 40 hour work week standard and why?
 Because of Capitalism.